tuhinkarmakar3882/Tremendously-Small-Logger/readme.md

 })
 ```

-If you're using monkeypatching, and wish to disable it on the fly, use the following
+MonkeyPatching can also be disabled on the fly:

 ```typescript
 logger.disableMonkeyPatch()
 ```

-> With this approach, you can continue to use regular console.<log/info/error/debug/warn> methods & your custom handler
+> This approach allows to use the exising console.<log/info/error/debug/warn> methods(present in the global/window object) & custom handler
-> will be invoked at runtime, before calling the console methods.
+> will be invoked at runtime(if any), before calling the console methods.

 ---